Showing posts with label Burgundy. Show all posts

 Visiting the area around Chaource.

-The village of Chaource and the area around it is a beautiful place to visit.
-To the north, just 15 km (9 miles) from the village is the Parc Naturel Régional de la Forêt d'Orient, the natural regional park of the Forest d'Orient.
-Shades of the Knights Templar, who once owned the land upon which the park was created.
+The village of Chaource and the area around it are beautiful places to visit.
+To the north, just 15 km (9 miles) from the village, is the Parc Naturel Régional de la Forêt d'Orient, shades of the Knights Templar, who once owned the land upon which the park was created.

 The park is extensive and covers over 750 sq km (290 sq miles); it includes lovely villages and lakes apart from areas covered with heavy forest.
 The park is a trendy vacation spot, and the lakes are centers for swimming and water sports.
 The lakes are also stocked with fish, making them very popular with amateur fishermen and women.